EmmaEwert/KITTY/docs/manual/tutorial.rst

 not part of the grid. `Leaf`'s spritesheet, for example, uses 16×32 pixel sprites for each animation frame.

+..
+Note:: You can make Tiled snap objects and other things to the tile grid by toggling it in **View
+	-> Snapping -> Snap to Grid**.

 We can insert sprites of any size anywhere in the map as objects by adding an Object Layer.
 I called my layer :guilabel:`Characters`, added a Tile Object of `Leaf` from the character spritesheet, and set the object's name to :guilabel:`Leaf`.
 You don't have to give your objects names, but since they